sagefy/sagefy/gh-pages/data_structure.md

 - Can establish required (prerequisite) units.
 (Keep it very specific.)
 - A unit may also represent an **integration** of other units.
 In this case, a  tree would automatically form.
 - A unit can be associated with a large number of cards.
+- Some unit tags may include Bloom's Taxonomy

 Sets
 ----